I.T. (film): Plot

 Porter then uploads the video of Kaitlyn masturbating online, immediately catching the attention of her schoolmates; she is mortified and blames her father for installing the technology in their house.
 Angered, Mike drives to see Porter but he is also being monitored by Porter, who mockingly telephones him through the car navigation system and sends him the video.
 Porter then remotely deactivates the car's brake system, hitting a nearby stalled truck and destroying the car.

 Mike requests help from Henrik, an I.T. expert, who says that Mike must destroy all the smart technology in the house and delete his emails, bank accounts and computer files.
 Henrik explains that Porter's real name is Richard Edward Portman and that his father committed suicide when Porter was six years old.
 He also reveals that he never worked for the NSA, as he claimed, and the photograph of him with soldiers in Kandahar was fake.
 To allow Mike to obtain evidence from Porter's apartment, Henrik creates a diversion by stealing the phone of a waitress at a coffee shop with whom Porter's obsessed and texting Porter, telling him to come to the coffee shop.
 While Porter is gone, Mike manages to get in his apartment and steal several thumb drives containing evidence, escaping just as Porter returns to his apartment after realising it was a diversion.
 Porter realises the masked man that he saw in his apartment was Mike, so he frames him for assault, prompting the police to arrest Mike when trying to provide the evidence from the thumb drives to the police.

-After being released, Mike returns home to find Kaitlyn and Rose tied and gagged by Porter, who holds them at gunpoint.
-Shortly afterwards a struggle ensues; Porter shoots a window and Mike punches Porter, who hits his head and lies dying as Mike holds the gun to his chest, but Rose begs Mike not to kill him.
+After being released, Mike returns home to find Kaitlyn and Rose cable-tied and gagged by Porter, who holds them at gunpoint.
+Shortly afterwards a struggle ensues; Porter shoots a window and Mike punches Porter, who hits his head and lies dying as Mike holds the gun to his chest, but Rose gets her gag off and begs Mike not to kill him.